 - Get contact information from witnesses.
 Jot down license plate numbers and ask for phone numbers and email addresses.

-- Contact a personal injury attorney as soon as possible so crucial evidence can be gathered and preserved to build a solid claim on your behalf.
+- Contact an attorney with experience in pedestrian accidents as soon as possible so crucial evidence can be gathered and preserved to build a solid claim on your behalf.